 There are certainly multiple answers to that question, but one great resource where many EHS professionals start is the OH Buyer’s Guide by Verdantix.
 The latest version, published in January 2023, provides a deep-dive analysis of nearly a dozen occupational health software vendors, including Cority.
 Here’s a quick look at the key contents of this report and what its authors suggest executives and EHS leaders keep in mind when purchasing an OH system.

-An advisory firm based in the United Kingdom, Verdantix is known for its research on EHS, ESG and Sustainability, Climate and Operational Risk, Smart Buildings, and other areas of digital technology Its Buyer’s Guide: Occupational Health Software (2022), was produced by Bill Pennington, Vice President of Research, EHS and Risk Management, in collaboration with two Verdantix analysts, Rain Chiang and Zain Idris.
+An independent research firm based in the United Kingdom, Verdantix, is known for its research on EHS, ESG and Sustainability, Climate and Operational Risk, Smart Buildings, and other areas of digital technology Its Buyer’s Guide: Occupational Health Software (2022), was produced by Bill Pennington, Vice President of Research, EHS and Risk Management, in collaboration with two Verdantix analysts, Rain Chiang and Zain Idris.

 The report relies primarily on questionnaire data collected from 11 OHS vendors, but also leverages original research conducted by Verdantix .
 The firm defines occupational health software as “a point solution, or module from a larger EHS software application, used in all activities to identify, prevent, track, manage and respond to work-related illnesses and injuries”.
 OH platforms vary in their offerings, it notes, but the best ones include modules for electronic medical reporting, fit-for-work assessments, illness and injury management, and medical surveillance.